∞

 Shir studies and practices spiritual accompaniment, contemplative arts, interpersonal neurobiology, somatic psychology, world mysticisms, neuroqueer theory, digital design, artificial intelligence, and medicine music.

-After hours, Shir can be found DJing, dancing, playing word games, inscribing melodies, listening to the rain, dreaming with the night sky, and trying not to buy any more books.
+After hours, Shir can be found DJing, dancing, playing word games, inscribing melodies, listening to the rain, dreaming with the night sky, and resisting the urge to buy more books.

 Set up a call to explore how 1:1 counsel work with me will support you, wherever you are on your journey.